This is a complete guide to Lunges vs Squats.

 - Take a big step forward with one leg

-- Go down slowly and avoid hitting your knee in the ground
+- Go down slowly (gently touch your knee down to the ground to reach your full range of motion).

 - Move up on the leg you took a step forward with

 - As you move up, proceed to the next step forward with the opposite leg